hiteshwadekar/northstar-cloud/README.md

-# northstar-cloud
+# Project NorthStar-Cloud

 A microservice for providing NorthStar cloud operations.

-### Design
+NorthStar cloud is a Python, gRPC based distributed microservices, which provide APIs and alerting for mobile end services.
+Using IBM's analytics, weather services, cloud and visual recognition NorthStar to calculate safe location, fire prediction.
+The basic architecturre of NorthStar cloud inspired by Uber and Lyft model, which includes analytics  to get the routes.
+This project further extending and allowing room to accomade novel communication system such as Project OWL and Project Lali.

-Requirements
+## Getting Started

-### Developer Setup
+### Prerequisites
-Tools: Python, gRPC framework, REST framework, MySQL, Docker and Kubernetes.
+Tools: Python, gRPC framework, MongoDB, Docker and Kubernetes.

 First install some basic Python things.